Meghan, Duchess of Sussex: Public image and style

 In 2018, Tatler included Meghan with other senior royal women on its list of Britain's best dressed people.
 Following the announcement of her pregnancy, she appeared in a Karen Gee dress that resulted in the Australian designer's website crashing.
 Fashion website Net-a-Porter ranked Meghan as one of the best dressed women in 2018.
 She was nominated for the 2018 Teen Choice Awards in the category Choice Style Icon.
 In 2019, British brand Reiss reported a growth in profits after Meghan was seen wearing a mini dress by them on International Women's Day.
 In 2022, the black Armani dress worn by Meghan during her Oprah interview was selected by the Fashion Museum, Bath, as Dress of the Year 2021.
 In the same year, she was featured in the cover story for the 2022 Fall Fashion issue of The Cut.
 There was controversy over her claim in the interview that she had been told at the premiere of The Lion King that her marriage resulted in rejoicing in South Africa similar to that seen at Nelson Mandela's release from prison in 1990.

 In 2018, Time selected Meghan as one of the 100 Most Influential People in the World and placed her on its shortlist for Person of the Year.
 Her name appeared again on the listicle in 2021, and she and her husband were featured on one of the magazine's seven worldwide covers.
-In 2019, the magazine named Meghan and Prince Harry among the 25 Most Influential People on the Internet.
+In 2019, the magazine named Meghan and Harry among the 25 Most Influential People on the Internet.
 She was also chosen as one of the 25 most influential women in the United Kingdom by British Vogue magazine in 2018, 2019, and 2021.
 Her influence was also recognized in both the 2019 and 2020 editions of Powerlist, the 100 most influential Britons of African and Afro-Caribbean descent.
 In 2022, she was named as one of the 50 Women Changing the World over the past year by Worth magazine.
 In the same year, Variety named her as a stellar honoree for its Power of Women issue, and Financial Times included her on its list of "25 most influential women of 2022".
 In December 2022, Meghan was found to be the second most disliked member of the British royal family by statistics and polling company YouGov, behind her husband's uncle Prince Andrew.
 In March 2023, The Independent included her on its "Influence List 2023".
 Meghan and Harry's exit from the royal family was satirized in a 2023 episode of South Park.
 In the same year, James Hibberd of The Hollywood Reporter named Meghan and Harry among the Hollywood losers of 2023.